 Reporting Discrimination (including harassment) to University Authorities

-Any student who has experienced or observed unwelcome conduct which may constitute illegal discrimination is encouraged to report the matter to one of the university authorities named below.
-Students are encouraged to report such conduct before it becomes severe or pervasive so that the University can take appropriate steps to prevent the situation from creating an environment which is hostile to education.
+Any student who has experienced or observed unwelcome conduct which may constitute illegal discrimination or sexual harassment is encouraged to report the matter.
+Students are encouraged to report such behavior before it becomes severe or pervasive.
+The university can take appropriate steps to prevent the situation from creating an environment that is hostile to education.

 Some examples of matters, which are appropriate to report and file a complaint within this section include:

-- A complaint of discrimination on the basis of a disability or handicap
+§ A complaint of discrimination based on a disability or handicap

 Information is readily accessible prior to and upon matriculation: